Evolutionary psychology: Family and kin

-The concept serves to explain how natural selection can perpetuate altruism.
+The concept explains how natural selection can perpetuate altruism.
 If there is an "altruism gene" (or complex of genes) that influences an organism's behavior to be helpful and protective of relatives and their offspring, this behavior also increases the proportion of the altruism gene in the population, because relatives are likely to share genes with the altruist due to common descent.
-Altruists may also have some way to recognize altruistic behavior in unrelated individuals and be inclined to support them.
+Altruists may also recognize altruistic behavior in unrelated individuals and be inclined to support them.
 As Dawkins points out in The Selfish Gene (Chapter 6) and The Extended Phenotype, this must be distinguished from the green-beard effect.